MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupsetthreadlogtoken.md

 ## -description

-The <b>SetupSetThreadLogToken</b> function sets the log context, as represented by a <a href="devinst.log_tokens">log token</a><u>,</u> for the thread from which this function was called.
+The <b>SetupSetThreadLogToken</b> function sets the log context, as represented by a <a href="https://msdn.microsoft.com/library/Ff548678(v=VS.85).aspx">log token</a><u>,</u> for the thread from which this function was called.
 A subsequent call to <a href="https://msdn.microsoft.com/a4d870d0-2a1a-4319-9e52-e5bf469c4cdf">SetupGetThreadLogToken</a> made within the same thread retrieves the log token that was most recently set for the thread.

 ## -parameters